-C3.ai has developed a system that enables data from many sources including databases, social media and sensors that allow companies to monitor equipment in the field.
+C3.ai has developed a system that enables the analysis of data from many sources including databases, social media and equipment in the field

-The company’s patents have enabled the creation of an enterprise software platform that supports next-gen internet of things apps applications, according to patent documents.
+Additionally, the company has created an enterprise software platform that supports next-gen internet of things applications, according to patent documents.

 A Closer Look at AI Stock

 Two data points suggest that the company’s significant opportunity.
 The size of its total addressable market was about $174 billion in 2020 is expected to reach $271 billion by 2024.